DIY Pantry Remodel: Pantry Closet Turned Built-In Pantry Cabinet

 cutting the drywall for the pantry remodel

-pantry remodel cutting the drywall
+DIY pantry remodel cutting the drywall

 Once the drywall was removed we removed the door framing using a reciprocating saw.

-When we dry fitted the frame inside the opening we'd created with our baseboard we realized that we needed to raise the cabinet up another ¾" so that the bottom drawer wouldn't scrape the top of the baseboard when it opened.
+After a dry fit inside the opening, we realized that we needed another ¾" in height so that the bottom drawer would clear the top of the baseboard when opened.

 NOTE: The photo below shows the front of the base lined up with the front of the cabinet, which is not how it ended up.
 Remember I said everything is figure-out-able?
 Well, once we got the pantry cabinet in place, we realized that we needed to pull the cabinet forward about ¼″, instead of lining it up with the wall so that when you opened the drawers you wouldn’t see the gap.
 Pulling it out a little allowed for the trim piece at the end to hid the gap and make everything look super pro.

-Installing the new pantry cabinet
+3. Installing the pantry cabinet (and re-installing it 😊)

 I just mentioned that the first time we got the cabinet in place we realized that the placement was slightly off.